grkw/grkw.github.io/pages/personal.md

 My favorite gyms:

 - Croga CrossFit - San Jose, CA (the one that started it all)
-- Fog City CrossFit - San Francisco, CA (this one is my all-time favorite)
+- Fog City CrossFit - San Francisco, CA (my all-time favorite)
 - Murder of Crows Barbell - Brooklyn, NY (my home on the East Coast)

 ### Running